mac-can/mac-can.github.io/index.md

 toc: false
 toc_sticky: true
 author_profile: true
-title:  Running CAN and CAN FD on a Mac
+title:  MacCAN
 ---
 _Running CAN and CAN FD on a Mac_ is the mission of the MacCAN project.
-There are many companies in the world offering multifarious CAN hardware and CAN software.
+There are many companies offering multifarious CAN hardware and CAN software.
-Unfortunately, few of them offer a driver for the Mac.
+Unfortunately, few of them provide a driver for the Mac.

 UV&nbsp;Software provides macOS&reg; user-space drivers for the following USB-to-CAN interfaces:
 - [TouCAN USB Interfaces](/drivers/RusokuCAN/) from Rusoku